Democrats take their seat at the table in U.S. Dist. 5 debate held in Lake Wylie

 “When you know better, you do better,” he said.

-Frank said Democrats “need to fight against” the demolishing of the federal department of education, and she is against a voucher system she said would take money away from public schools and hurt special needs and other students.
+Frank said Democrats “need to fight against” the demolishing of the federal department of education.
+She is against a voucher system she said would take money away from public schools and hurt special needs and other students.

 “Education and healthcare are fundamental rights that you get as a human being,” she said.
 “It’s not just for the people who can afford it.”

-Frank recently spoke with a resident moving from Fort Mill to Chester.
-The resident postponed the move to allow a child to finish school in Fort Mill rather than Chester County.
+Frank said she talked with a Fort Mill resident who postponed a move to Chester so the child could finish school there.

 “Why are those children in Chester not getting that same education people are flocking to Fort Mill for?”
 Frank said.
 “That is not OK.”

-Parnell didn’t speak as directly to education, but said all the ideas discussed have to do with finding ways to fund them.
+Parnell said all the ideas discussed have to do with finding ways to fund them.

 “Taxes is a big thing I can help with,” he said.

-His corporate tax background means he not only can advocate for programs, but show ways of funding them.
+His corporate tax background means he not only can advocate for programs, but show ways to fund them.
 There are “trillions of dollars” outside the country in U.S. companies that could be taxed with law changes.
 There is a reason, he said, federal budget decisions are made in a ways and means committee.

 “We need to find the ways and means to fund the government,” Parnell said.